kaaproject/kaa/Customization-guide/How-to-contribute/Documentation-contribution-and-style-guide/index.md

 This guide introduces documentation conventions applicable to the Kaa project.

-The guide contains instructions on how to write and contribute documentation content.
+The guide contains instructions on how to contribute to Kaa documentation while preserving consistency in terms of format, style, content, and structure of the documentation.

-The target audience of this guide is Kaa development team.
+The target audience of this guide is Kaa development team and anyone contributing to Kaa documentation.

-The purpose of this document is to achieve as much consistency as possible in terms of format, style, content, and structure of the Kaa project documentation.

 # Documentation style guide